For Employers and Recruiters

 DIVE: Discover Internships, Volunteering and Employment

-The Grad School Fair takes place every October and is our best opportunity for graduate programs to connect with students in person.
-Please contact Donna Montoya (firstname.lastname@example.org) to learn more about this event.
+The Grad School Expo takes place every October and is our best opportunity for graduate programs to connect with students in person.
+Please contact Donna to learn more about this event.

 Our annual Accounting industry event connects students seeking a career in accounting-related fields with accounting firms and other organizations that hire interns and full-time accounting professionals.
-Please contact Kristi Mackay (email@example.com) for more information.
+Please contact Kristi Mackay, Assistant Director of Internship Engagement for more information.

-First Avenue Career Expo, a fair sponsored by the Oregon Liberal Arts Placement Consortium.
-This event hosts 150 different employers and graduate schools, and has 500 student participants from seven Oregon Liberal Arts colleges and universities.
-Please visit www.olapcfirstavenue.org for more information and to register.
+A fair sponsored by six Oregon Liberal Arts colleges and universities.
+This event hosts 150 different employers and graduate schools, with 500 student participants.
+Please visit OLAPC First Avenue Website for more information and to register.

-Career Development is your point of contact and works with you to set up information sessions outside of class time and information tables on the Linfield College premises.
+We are your point of contact to set up information sessions outside of class time and information tables on the Linfield College premises.
 We also advertise your events to appropriate students to help them learn how to connect with you.
-Please email Donna Montoya (email@example.com) to work with Career Development for requesting room and table reservations.
+Please email Donna to work with Career Development for requesting room and table reservations.

-Career Development partners with recruiters and academic departments to host Employer Luncheons, through which recruiters meet students, present company information, and announce career opportunities.
-Career Development and a sponsoring academic department reach out to appropriate students to invite them to these events.
-If you are interested in hosting an Employer Luncheon please contact Donna Montoya (firstname.lastname@example.org) for more information and to set up this event.
+We partner with recruiters to host Employer Luncheons, through which you will meet students, present company information, and announce opportunities.
+We reach out to appropriate students and faculty to invite them to these events.
+If you are interested in hosting an Employer Luncheon please contact Donna for more information and to set up this event.

 For additional information on the legality of unpaid internships, visit the US Department of Labor Wage & Hour Division guidelines.